rosscg/microsnes/README.md

 3. Follow the steps below based on your operating system:

     ##### Mac OSX:
-    1. Open `osxAddPermissions.app` (you may need to right-click and select open, if it gives the 'unidentified developer' error).
+    1. Open `osxAddPermissions.app` (right-click and select open if it gives the 'unidentified developer' error).
     2. Open `CopyRoms.command` and enter the password `microsnes` when prompted.

     ##### Windows:
-    1. Unzip the `cygwin64` folder.
+    1. Unzip the `cygwin64` folder into the same directory.
     2. Open `CopyRomsWindows.bat` and enter the password `microsnes` when prompted.

     ##### Linux: